HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 Stop 12: St. Moritz

-Ready for some truly beautiful Swiss adventure?
-Pack your bags and explore the stunning canton of Graubünden (or Grison in English)!
+Explore the stunning canton of Graubünden (or Grison in English)!
 This gorgeous area is widely adored by the locals, yet remains a secret gem to foreigners – except St. Moritz, that is!

 View of Upper Engadine Lakes incl Silser Lake, Silvaplana Lake